MicrosoftDocs/sql-docs/docs/connect/connect-history.md

 ## OLE DB

 There are three distinct generations of Microsoft OLE DB providers for SQL Server.
 The first "Microsoft OLE DB Provider for SQL Server" (SQLOLEDB) still ships as part of [Windows Data Access Components](#microsoft-or-windows-data-access-components).
 This provider will not be updated with new features and it is not recommended to use this driver for new development.
 Starting in SQL Server 2005, the [SQL Server Native Client](#sql-server-native-client) includes an OLE DB provider interface (SQLNCLI) and is the OLE DB provider that shipped with SQL Server 2005 through SQL Server 2017.
 It was [announced as deprecated in 2011](https://blogs.msdn.microsoft.com/sqlnativeclient/2011/08/29/microsoft-is-aligning-with-odbc-for-native-relational-data-access/) and it is not recommended to use this driver for new development.
 In 2017, OLE DB data access technology was subsequently [undeprecated and a new planned release was announced](https://blogs.msdn.microsoft.com/sqlnativeclient/2017/10/06/announcing-the-new-release-of-ole-db-driver-for-sql-server/) for 2018.
-The new OLE DB provider is called the "Microsoft OLE DB Driver for SQL Server" (MSOLEDBSQL) and will be updated with the most recent server features going forward.
+The new OLE DB provider is called the "Microsoft OLE DB Driver for SQL Server" (MSOLEDBSQL) and is currently maintained and supported.

 ## ADO.NET